OpenTwinCities/opentwincities.github.com/events/_posts/2015-08-06-August-25-open-work-meetup.md

 August 25th at 6pm.
 Bring yourself, your skills, your passion, and your ideas.
 We'll bring pizza.

+### Elections Tech with the City Clerk of Minneapolis

+The 2016 election is over a year away, but the City of Minneapolis is already planning for November 8, 2016.
+We're excited to welcome **Casey Carl, City Clerk of Minneapolis**, to the meetup to have a discussion about tools and ideas for the 2016 election.
+Know of any great technologies other cities are using for elections?
+Have an idea for something new to make voting better?
+Come and brainstorm elections tech with Casey!

 ### Code of Conduct

 As with any event hosted by Open Twin Cities, our [Code of Conduct](/about/code-of-conduct/)